rashedrahat/memes-api/README.md

 npm i
 ```

-After then, run the server:
+Finally, run the server:

 ```bash
 npm run start
 ```

+Open [http://localhost:2021](http://localhost:2021) with your browser to see the result.

 **Note:** Developed in Node version `10.13.0` Recommended Node version `10.13.0` or required any Node version `10.x.x`